-What is a Gantt Chart?
+What is a Gantt Chart and why is it important?
 A Gantt chart is a type of bar chart, adapted by Karol Adamiecki in 1896 and independently by Henry Gantt in the 1910s, that illustrates a project schedule.
 It is a graphical illustration of the duration of tasks against the progression of time.
 Gantt charts are useful tools for planning and scheduling projects.

 A Gantt chart in Excel represents projects or tasks in the form of cascading horizontal bar charts.
 A Gantt chart illustrates the breakdown structure of the project by showing the start and finish dates as well as various relationships between project activities, and in this way helps you track the tasks against their scheduled time or predefined milestones.